-Nora C. Mosrie is a visual artist, folk singer, and musician with thirty-three years of professional experience.
+Nora C. Mosrie is a visual artist, folk singer, and musician with over thirty years of professional experience.
 She is dedicated to sharing her enthusiasm for the arts and actively involved in local and regional communities through events, art exhibitions, music performances, and as a teaching artist.
 Nora is a native of the Southern Appalachian Mountains and deeply connected to the rich cultural heritage of the region.
 She finds the natural world to be filled with beauty and intrigue; inspiring colorful abstract paintings, clay sculptures, and monochromatic drawings.

 Kathryn Ervin is an art educator and artist.
 She has spent the last five years investigating the technical and conceptual terms of visual art.
 Since accepting her BFA in painting and drawing from East Carolina University in 2014, she has ventured a number of interdisciplinary projects that include digital, sculptural, and 2 dimensional media.
 In the future, she plans to develop her practice in terms of social action and collaborative activities.